Greenway Estate: Agatha Christie and later: 1938 onwards

 In 1938, the writer Agatha Christie and her husband, the archaeologist Max Mallowan, were becoming disenchanted with their home in nearby Torquay.
 The town had changed in the previous years, and the once uninterrupted view of the sea from the house became obstructed with new buildings.
 Looking around south Devon, Christie saw Greenway was available.
 She had seen the property during her youth and always thought it "the most perfect of the various properties on the Dart".
 In her later autobiography she wrote:

 One day we saw that a house was up for sale that I had known when I was young ...
 So we went over to Greenway, and very beautiful the house and grounds were.
 A white Georgian house of about 1780 or 90, with woods sweeping down to the Dart below, and a lot of fine shrubs and trees – the ideal house, a dream house.

 The house was occupied by Christie and Mallowan until their deaths in 1976 and 1978 respectively, and featured, under various guises, in several of Christie's novels.
-Christie's daughter Rosalind Hicks and her husband Anthony lived in the house from 1968 until Rosalind's death in 2004.
+Christie's daughter, Rosalind Hicks, and her husband, Anthony, lived in the house from 1968 until Rosalind's death in 2004.

-The Greenway Estate was acquired by the National Trust in 2000.
-On 21 May 1985 Greenway House was made a Grade II* listed building by English Heritage (now Historic England) under list number 1108548.
-The Pevsner for Devon describes it as "tall, late-Georgian, stuccoed".
+The Greenway Estate was acquired by the National Trust in 2000 for its significance as a writer's home.
+On 21 May 1985, Greenway House was made a Grade II* listed building by English Heritage (now Historic England) under list number 1108548.
+The Pevsner guide for Devon describes it as "tall, late-Georgian, stuccoed".
 The gardens and parkland are Grade II listed in the National Register of Historic Parks and Gardens.
 The house and gardens are open to the public, as is the Barn Gallery.
 The large riverside gardens contain plants from the southern hemisphere, whilst the Barn Gallery shows work by contemporary local artists.